In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 It’s easy to create custom asset allocations and personalized investment goals.
 You can also create a variety of account types including taxable and non-taxable.

-There is no account minimum required for the Betterment Digital plan.
+There is no minimum balance for the Betterment Digital plan.
+On the other hand, the Premium plan has a $100,000 minimum.

 Investors can get unlimited access to investment advisors by phone and email with this service.
 But it's worth noting that the Premium plan has a minimum account balance of $100,000.